chomouri/pupillae/README.md

 		^ fons_gui.py: DearPyGui.
 	- Create randomised data for characters, settlements, and land, etc.

 pales - (i.e. god of shepherds and flocks) Parse the data and package it for viewing in some manner.
 	pupil: View database entries.
 	- Discord bot scripts
 	- Creating HTML formats for websites

 TODO:
-Change all these variable/function names from psql since that is a cli for postgres and we're not doing psql -_- ...
 Current paths are dicey, especially for connecting to the postgres server via database.ini:
 1) cd to pupillae.
 2) source ./venv/bin/activate
 3) python3 /pales/disc_bot.py

-./conf/config.py contains a hardcoded relative path. --fix with os.path check schema permissions on pgAdmin for fons

 General "except psycopg2.Error as e:
 	print(e)" is not great.
 Fix this so it works as part of the return message.